bmritz/datajet/README.md

 A Data Dependency Graph Framework and Executor

+DataJet abstracts over function calls mapping inputs through a graph of functions to desired outputs, without the need to know which functions in the graph will give the outputs from the inputs.

 **Key Features**
 - Lazy: Only Evaluate and return the data you need
-- Declarative: Declare Data Dependencies and transformations explicitly, using plain python
+- Declarative: Declare Data and functions on the data explicitly, using plain python
 - Dependency-Free: Just Python.

 ## Installation